Seneca-ICTOER/OSL645/docs/Labs/lab4.md

 **ATTENTION: This lab must be graded by the end of your classes in Week 8 to obtain a grade of 2% towards this course.**

-For this investigation, we will NOT be logged into our Matrix account, but it is recommended to have an **MS Word document** open to manually perform numbering conversions.
+For this investigation, we will NOT be logged into our Ubuntu VM, but it is recommended to have an **MS Word document** or **Document** or **Text File** open to manually perform numbering conversions.

 **NOTE: It is essential that you learn how to manually perform numbering conversions since you will NOT be permitted to perform quizzes, midterm, or your final exam with a computer or a calculator.
 Learning to quickly perform manual numbering conversions will make IT professional more productive such as setting permissions, designing computer networks, or selecting complex colors when developing webpages.**